omni-trash/shootmania/README.md

 MDX.Skin.Pack.Gbx by "Naruto Uzumaki" <3 ;-) many thanks

-Locator Files are to make Skins public available.
+Locator Files (*.loc) are to make Skins public available.
+They are Text Files with the URI to download the Model.